AI-Commandos/LLaMa2lang/README.md

 # Roadmap
 * [L2L-2] Make the base model (llama2-7b-chat) configurable so you can also finetune Mistral, Mixtral or others.
-* [L2L-3] Investigate other/better translation models than HelsinkiNLP's OPUS
 * [L2L-4] Add DPO training as RLHF alternative
 * [L2L-5] Investigate multi-GPU support
 * [L2L-6] Investigate interoperability with other libraries (Axolotl, llamacpp, unsloth)